 Therefore, based on the above-mentioned provisions, the cost relating to land and construction of the school building should be borne by the society running the school and school funds, i.e., fees collected from the students should not be used for the purchase of land and construction of the school building.
-In this regard, it is also important to mention that society was allotted an institutional land at very low cost compared to the price of commercial and as well as residential land of that nearby locality.
-The reason for allotment of land as such low cost was the society came up with the offer to do noble work in the field of education and run the school in Delhi on charity and on a "no profit and no loss" basis.
-In its offer the society also undertook to execute this work from its resources or by arranging funds through donations, subscriptions, or any other legal possible manner.
-Based on the noble grounds, the DoE had recommended to the land-owning agencies for allotment of land to society which would otherwise not be possible for the society to have such a prime land at this cost in such posh location.
+In this regard, it is also important to mention that society was allotted institutional land at a very low cost compared to the price of commercial and residential land in that nearby locality.
+The low cost of land allotment was due to the society's offer to do noble work in the field of education and run the school in Delhi on a "no profit, no loss" basis.
+In its offer, the society also undertook to execute this work from its resources or by arranging funds through donations, subscriptions, or any other legal possible manner.
+Based on these noble grounds, the DoE recommended to the land-owning agencies the allotment of land to the society, which would otherwise not be possible for the society to have land in such a posh location at this cost.

-Accordingly, if the DoE finds any deviation or non-compliance in any condition of land allotment letter, the society as well as the school are bound to comply and honour that immediately as per the direction of the DoE.
+Accordingly, if the DoE finds any deviation or non-compliance in any condition of a land allotment letter, the society as well as the school are bound to comply and honour that immediately, as per the direction of the DoE.
 Society cannot always claim the protection of Article 19(1)(g), 21 & 30 of the Constitution of India for non-interference by the DoE.
-Because the main source (i.e., land) which was required to establish and run the school was supported by DoE by recommending to land owning agency to allotment the land to the society.
-After considering the recommendation of the DoE, a clause was included in the land allotment letter of the school that the school shall not increase the fee without the prior sanction of the Director (Education) and shall follow the provisions of the Delhi School Education Act/Rules, 1973 and other instructions issued by the department from time to time.
+Because the primary source, i.e., the land required to establish and run the school, was supported by the DoE by recommending to landowning agencies that the land be allotted to the society, a clause was also included in the land allotment letter that the school shall not increase the fee without the prior sanction of the Director (Education) and shall follow the provisions of the Delhi School Education Act and Rules, 1973, and other instructions issued by the department from time to time.

-The DoE, in its Order No. DE 15/ (449)/PSB/2020/2346-2350 dated 27.04.2022 issued to the school post evaluation of a fee hike proposal for the academic session 2019-20, noted that the school had incurred capital expenditure of INR 93,07,191 on the construction of the school building from FY 2014-15 to FY 2017-18.
-The school incurred this expenditure without complying with the provisions of the above-mentioned provisions.
-Therefore, the school was directed to recover INR 93,071,191 from society, which is still pending for recovery.
+The DoE, in its Order No. FD.E 15/ (207)/PSB/2019/1145-1149 dated 25.03.2019 issued to the school post-evaluation of the fee hike proposal for the academic session 2017-18, noted that the school had incurred capital expenditure on renovation of buildings of INR 25,56,297 in FY 2014-15, INR 28,20,297 in FY 2015-16, and INR 28,84,685 in FY 2016-17.
+It was also noted that the above expenditure was incurred without complying with the requirements of above-mentioned provisions.
+Therefore, the school was directed to recover INR 82,61,460 (i.e., INR 25,56,297 plus INR 28,20,297 plus INR 28,84,685) from society, which is still pending for recovery.